Get lost first and then find your destination, you get a completely different perspective of life; if not get lost now, then when? -Anonymous

 Doer actually has the habit of looking at the minor details of the task they care about.

-They develop these characters unknowingly with practice.
+They develop these characters unknowingly with practice everyday.

-It’s essential to keep some of our secrets to ourselves as catalysts.
+It’s essential to keep some of our working secrets to ourselves as catalysts.
 Our little treasures, nobody knows outside.

-Sharpening the inner designer character is contagious.
+Sharpening the inner creative character is contagious.

 Creativity is an indefinite resource, the more we look for, the more we find.
 This is the motto for any doer who devotes into any sort of creation.